 Website Improvements from First Amendment Foundation (Florida) in 2010

 Project Description: The First Amendment Foundation upgraded its website and can now offer the first e-edition of the Florida sunshine manual as well as a searchable database of all 1,000+ exemptions to Florida's open government laws.
 The information provided and ease of use will enhance access to government information in Florida.
-Primary goal is to offer citizens, reporters and government officials easily accessible and readily available information about Florida's open government and Sunshine laws.
+The primary goal is to offer citizens, reporters, and government officials easily accessible and readily available information about Florida's open government and Sunshine laws.

 See http://www.floridafaf.org/electronic-sunshine-manual for more.